lifepillar/vim-zeef/Readme.md

 Start typing to filter the list.
 Press Enter to invoke the callback with the selected item(s) (multiple selections are possible—see below).
 Press Esc to cancel.
-This is the complete list of keys you can use when the Zeef buffer is open (these can be customized with `g:zeef_keymap`):
+The following is the complete list of keys you can use when the Zeef buffer is open (these can be customized with `g:zeef_keymap`):

 - CTRL-K or up arrow: move up one line;
 - CTRL-J or down arrow: move down one line;